-You can choose to have the card posted to you or download a pdf version to print off, so you can post it to your friend or give it to them in person.
+You can choose to have the card posted to you, or if you’re buying online you can provide a personalised message and we’ll send it straight to your loved one.
+You can also download a pdf version to print off, so you can post it to your friend or give it to them in person.
 Or you can choose to have an ecard emailed directly to them.

 2. Is it ethical to give people live animals?

 World Gifts like goats, chickens or cows also include training so that the family receiving the animal can learn how to care for it and keep it healthy.
-Animals provide nutritious eggs and milk that can be eaten by the family and any surplus sold to make money.
+Animals provide nutritious eggs and milk that can be eaten by the family, with any surplus sold to make money.